eag1ex/pocket.js/readme.md

     -   `debug:Boolean`: will log additional messages on what is happening, good for debugging :)!

 -   `Probe status logic`: each Probe has `status`, which gives it the required interaction behavior through out each payload.
 Status list, runs in forward motion, once the status is set to `complete` nothing can be changed:
-    -   `open`: When new Probe is created, first status is created automatically, it status will remain the same until `Probe.data` property is updated, it can never be set back to `open`.
+    -   `open`: When new Probe is created, first status is created automatically, its status will remain the same until `Probe.data` property is updated, it can never be set back to `open`.
     -   `updated`: status is set automatically once first `Probe.data` is updated to any true value, it can be re updated, once initial `data` was previously set
     -   `complete`: when Probe/task is done, `Probe.sq.resolve()` is called, and nothing more can be done.
     -   `send`: automatically set after `Probe.sq.resolve()` is called, cannot be set manually, it is used to identify last status